Butterfly Zyre-03

 I also feel like serving and receiving were a little better with 09C, as the ball stays on the rubber surface a little longer and gives you a little more time to generate more spin.
 My reverse serves have always been my strength, but I can clearly see that my reverse serves with Zyre03 are not as good as with 09C.

-I cannot comment on flicks and counters, as I do not use them a lot in my game, and I'm also not very good at them.
+I cannot comment on flicks and counters, as I do not use them a lot in my game.
 Blocking with Zyre03 feels very good, though (I'd say it's easier than 09C).

 Zyre03 is definitely at least two times more durable than Tenergy 05, and maybe 15-25% more durable than 09C.
 I use Tibhar MX-P on my BH, and it isn't even half as durable as Zyre03.
 I play 58 hours a week, and after 6 months, the quality is dropping.